About Woods Consulting, LLC

 studying T-cell receptor peptide immune therapeutics in dogs with comparable diseases to humans

 Our veterinary consultant team can also provide speaking engagements to the biomedical community (contact us).
-Several topics we routinely present on to researchers, students and the medical community are listed below.
+Several topics we routinely present on to researchers, students and the medical community include:

 The Animal Health Market: Overview of the animal health market, technology licensing strategies, commercialization of veterinary products, regulations, and the development process of veterinary drugs, biologics, nutraceuticals, devices, and diagnostics.